Liouville hypersurfaces and connect sum cobordisms: Notation and definitions

 \subsection{Convex gluing}

-Now suppose that $\Mxi$ and $(M',\xi')$ are two contact manifolds with convex boundary, where the contact vector fields $X$ and $X'$ defined on collar neighborhoods of $\partial M$ and $\partial M'$ point out of $M$ and $M'$, respectively.
-Under certain conditions we can identify the convex boundary components of $\Mxi$ and $(M',\xi')$ to obtain a larger contact manifold by \emph{convex gluing}.
+Suppose that $(M_{1}, \xi_{1})$ and $(M_{2},\xi_{2})$ are two contact manifolds with convex boundary, where the contact vector fields $X_{1}$ and $X_{2}$ defined on collar neighborhoods of $\partial M_{1}$ and $\partial M_{2}$ point out of $M$ and $M'$, respectively.
+If we can identify the convex boundary components of $\Mxi$ and $(M',\xi')$ using the collar neighborhoods of the $M_{j}$, these collar neighborhoods may be identified to obtain a larger contact manifold by \emph{convex gluing}.